Your cart is empty Not sure what to choose?

 Is F-Phenibut Stronger Than Phenibut?
 Potency, Onset and Duration

 F-Phenibut typically begins working within 60–120 minutes, whereas traditional Phenibut often requires 2–4 hours before noticeable effects develop.
-Many users also describe F-Phenibut as having a shorter overall duration, making it easier to plan around work, social events, or other activities while reducing the likelihood of lingering next-day effects when used responsibly.
+Many users also describe F-Phenibut as having a shorter duration (6–10 hours), making it easier to plan around work or social events while reducing the likelihood of lingering next-day effects.

 Feature F-Phenibut Phenibut